Quick Verdict

 Acne-prone skin doesn't need an elaborate routine -- it needs the right actives in the right order, without the comedogenic ingredients that make breakouts worse.
 The biggest mistake most people with acne-prone skin make is over-treating: too many actives, too many products, not enough barrier support.
 The result is stripped, irritated skin that breaks out even more.

-Three ingredients have the most clinical evidence for acne: salicylic acid (BHA) for unclogging pores, benzoyl peroxide for killing P. acnes bacteria, and adapalene (a retinoid) for preventing clogged pores and normalizing cell turnover.
-Most people don't need all three -- start with BHA or adapalene, add the other if needed.
+Three OTC active categories have the strongest acne-routine evidence: salicylic acid (BHA) for clogged pores, benzoyl peroxide for acne-associated bacteria, and adapalene (a retinoid) for clogged-pore prevention over time.
+Most people don't need all three -- start with one active, give it time, and add the other only if your skin is calm.

 Supporting ingredients that make a meaningful difference: niacinamide for oil control and post-acne redness, ceramides to protect the barrier that actives can compromise, and non-comedogenic SPF to prevent post-acne marks from darkening.